Qi-Zhan/Group_Theory_Python/README.md

 ## Usage
 see `examples` folder for some basic usage

+## Feature
+* TODO
+* support construction group by quotient and product

 ## Core
 `group.py`
 This file provides abstract group, consists of element defined in `group_element.py` and operation